mozilla-metrics/grouperfish/docs/rest_api.rst

 This allows to add documents, and also to look them up later.

-It may take some time (depending on system configurations, (seconds to minutes) for documents to become indexed and thus visible to the batch processing system.
+It may take some time (depending on system configurations: seconds to minutes) for documents to become indexed and thus visible to the batch processing system.